umair-nasir14/umair-nasir14/README.md

 Hi there visitor!
 Welcome to my portfolio.

-I am a Machine Learning enthusiast with an interest in neural networks👨‍💻:exclamation:
+I am an AI enthusiast with an interest in Evolutionary Computation and Neural Networks👨‍💻:exclamation:

 - 🔭 I'm an Intern Data Scientist at Aureks and looking to start off my career as ML engineer or Data Scientist.
 - 🌱 I’m currently a M.Sc AI candidate